Romelu Lukaku: 2017–2018: All-time Belgium top scorer

+2018–2022: Belgium's Golden Generation

 On 18 June, Lukaku scored twice in a 3–0 win over Panama in their opening group game at the 2018 FIFA World Cup.
 In the next group game on 23 June 2018, he scored twice again in a 5–2 win over Tunisia.
 In doing so, Lukaku became the first player since Diego Maradona in 1986 to score two goals or more in consecutive World Cup matches.
 He eventually ended the tournament with four goals and one assist, which earned him the Bronze Boot award, as Belgium finished the tournament in third place.

 On 10 October 2019, Lukaku scored his 50th and 51st international goals in a 9–0 home win over San Marino, in a Euro 2020 qualifier.
 On 12 June 2021, Lukaku scored twice in Belgium's opening group match of UEFA Euro 2020, a 3–0 win over Russia.
 On 21 June, he scored the last goal in a 2–0 win over Finland in his team's final group match.
 On 2 July, he scored Belgium's only goal of the match from a penalty late in the first half in a 2–1 defeat to Italy in the quarter-finals of the competition.
 Two days after the final Lukaku was awarded as sole Belgian player with a selection for the UEFA Euro 2020 Team of the Tournament.
 He got the striker position.

 Lukaku made his 100th Belgium appearance on 5 September 2021 against the Czech Republic, scoring his 67th goal in the process.

+In November 2022, he was named in the 26-man squad for the 2022 FIFA World Cup in Qatar.
+In the final group stage match, Belgium were only a point behind Croatia, who they were playing, and needed to win in order to advance to the knockouts.
+Lukaku missed four clear chances in front of goal to score in a 0–0 draw, which eliminated Belgium from the tournament as they finished third in their group.

+2023–present

+During qualifying for UEFA Euro 2024, Lukaku scored 14 goals in eight appearances, breaking the record for goals scored by a player in a European Championship qualifying campaign.
+On 28 May 2024, he was selected in the 25-man squad for the Euro 2024.
+On 17 June, he was denied two goals by VAR in the opening match against Slovakia, which ended in a 1–0 defeat.